Areso/lazarus-signal-light-v2/readme.txt

-This program connects to Firebird's database at returns current status: maintain jobs are in progress (red) or not (green).
+﻿This program connects to Firebird's database at returns current status: maintain jobs are in progress (red) or not (green).
 It shows current status via TrayIcon with playing sound file.
 For admin role there are also ability to update this status on Firebird's database.
 Authors: Anton Gladyshev, Egor Shishkin.